Click HERE to read Part 1

-There is no really easy way to coupon.
+There is no real easy way to coupon.
 I wish I could say there was, however you just have to learn as you go and be patient.
 I want to give you some tips on how I have learned to coupon and to this day I am still learning and discovering new secrets.

 Once you become more familiar you will start to feel guilty for walking into a store without a coupon.
-Couponing is time consuming, but you can end up saving a lot of money (and even make money if done correctly).
-It is very exciting when you suddenly see your paypal account grow or you receive a check in the mail because you used the right coupon or app rebate.
+Couponing is time-consuming, but you can end up saving a lot of money (and even make money if done correctly).
+It is very exciting when you suddenly see your Paypal account grow or you receive a check in the mail because you used the right coupon or app rebate.
 Not to mention how awesome it is to discover the item that everyone else is purchasing full price you are walking out of the store with it free and with a smirk on your face as you stare down all those angry customers complaining about all these high prices!
 Yes, it takes some time and work to coupon, if it were easy everyone would be doing it and coupons would be no more.
 (Recently, we were in Rite-Aid, and I saw a coupon lying on the ground so I picked it up.
 It was a $4 coupon off of $10, so I found a promotion currently running on Listerine Mouthwash that allowed me to get 2 bottles literally for FREE that I wouldn’t have gotten if I didn’t pick up that coupon.)

 Today, I am going to share with you some helpful tips to help you get started on your savings and freebies!
 After all, it’s up to you to start saving for your home.

 Create a New Email

 First things first, never use your own personal or work email to sign up for coupon websites or freebie sites.
 Take it from someone who discovered this the unfortunate way (…me).
 I wish I had done my research before all the overwhelming daily spam emails started to flood my account.
 So before you begin signing up for anything, your first step should be creating a new email account made specifically for couponing and freebies!